 Prof. Jan Adamczyk is a german VFX Supervisor with more than a decade of experience in the visual effects industry.
 Since 2006 he worked on numerous international feature film and tv productions.

 His credits in visual effects include The Dark Knight, Sherlock Holmes, Star Trek - Into Darkness, Hugo Cabret, Atomic Blonde and Jim Button and Lukas the engine driver.
-Prof. Jan Adamczyk has worked at VFX Studios based in Stuttgart, Munich, London and Berlin and received multiple national and international award nominations and wins.
+Prof. Jan Adamczyk has worked at VFX Studios based in Stuttgart, Munich, London and Berlin and received national and international award nominations and wins.

 Prof. Jan Adamczyk is an active member of the Visual Effects Society, the Deutsche Filmakademie and the Deutsche Akademie für Fernsehen.
 From the winter semester 2018/19 Prof. Jan Adamczyk is part of the visual effects team at the Stuttgart Media University and will enrich the Courses with his know how, practical experience and artistic talent as well as the connections to the local and international VFX industry.